SistemasAgiles/pyreplica/README.txt

 PyReplica is another "master to multiple slaves" trigger-based replication system for PostgreSQL databases.

-It is programmed in Python, aimed to be simple and short, allowing:
+It is programmed in Python, aimed to be simple and flexible, allowing:
  * Easy installation
  * Easy administration
  * Easy (manual) customization